Rickerby

-Rickerby is a village in the civil parish of Stanwix Rural, in the City of Carlisle district, in the county of Cumbria, England.
+Rickerby is a village in the civil parish of Stanwix Rural, in the Cumberland district, in the county of Cumbria, England.
 It is situated near Carlisle, next to the River Eden.
 In 1870-72 the township had a population of 97.
 The property belonged to Richard de Tilliol of Scaleby Castle, whose descendant Adam de Rickerby lived in the village in about 1230.
 Rickerby Park is nearby.